brodenkirch/CPEXAW/README.md

 # CPEXAW
-This repo contains script templates and CSV files used for the owner's NASA CPEX and CPEX-AW field campaignanalysis.
+This repo contains script templates and CSV files used for the owner's NASA CPEX and CPEX-AW field campaign analysis.